 - Policy S-9.1: Participate in the planning process for John Wayne Airport (JWA)-related projects, including any future updates to the JWA Airport Environs Land Use Plan (AELUP).
-Continue to ensure new development land use intensity and compatibility align with the most currently available JWA AELUP to minimize potential safety impacts on residents.
+Continue to ensure new development land use intensity and compatibility align with the most currently available JWA AELUP to minimize potential safety impacts on the residents.
 (Imp.
-14.3) - Policy S-9.2: Continue to advocate for restricting airport expansion or operational changes that could increase noise or air pollution.
+14.3) - residents.
 (Imp.
+14.3)

-14.3) - Policy S-9.3: Study and consider adopting regulations concerning emerging technologies such as drones and aerial taxis.
+Policy S-9.2: Continue to advocate for restricting airport expansion or operational take -off! - Policy S-9.3: Study and consider adopting regulations concerning emerging technologies such as drones and aerial taxis.
 (Imp.
 8.1) - Policy S-9.4: Support the provision of aircraft rescue training for first responders.
 (Imp.
 22.1)